CtrlK

 Completeness

-Clearly answers both what ('Build anomaly detection applications with Azure AI Anomaly Detector SDK for Java') and when ('Use when implementing univariate/multivariate anomaly detection, time-series analysis, or AI-powered monitoring') with explicit trigger guidance.
+Clearly answers both what ('Build anomaly detection applications with Azure AI Anomaly Detector SDK for Java') and when ('Use when implementing univariate/multivariate anomaly detection, time-series analysis, or AI-powered monitoring') with an explicit 'Use when' clause.

 3 / 3